 Yes, the telephone can cause dementia confusion.
-Like most ADLs, using the telephone is not often a problem for the person with early stage dementia.
-But as the disease progresses, there are a few problems that your family member might encounter if they has access to a phone.
-Some of these ideas will hopefully answer some of your questions (even ones you haven’t thought of yet!)
+Like most ADLs, using the telephone is rarely a problem for the person with early stage dementia.
+As the disease progresses, there are a few problems that your family member might encounter… if they has access to a phone.
+Some of these ideas will answer some of your questions (even ones you haven’t thought of yet!)

 Be aware of any dementia confusion in using the phone

 Do not assume your family member will know how to use a phone correctly.
-Chances are, they will retain the knowledge and ability about using the telephone for quite some time.
+Chances are, they will retain the knowledge and ability about using the telephone… for quite some time.
 Still, some days you might find your family member a little more confused than usual.
-It’s during these “down days” that you might need to provide more direct assistance with ADLs, using the telephone included.
+It’s during these “down days” that you might need to provide more direct assistance with ADLs.
+Including using the telephone.

 Check the phone bill